FIG-01 · ENTHUSIAST HYDROGEN

 The chemistry goes wide.

 Pure hydrogen is valuable on its own — but the chain that follows is what closes the economics.
-With sister company Enthusiast Power, the gas runs the MK6 turbine for carbon-free electricity and heat.
+With sister company Enthusiast Power, the gas runs the MK6-NGT for carbon-free electricity and heat.
 With Enthusiast Products, it becomes ammonia, methanol, nitric acid, and SAF.
 The same well site supports multiple revenue layers as the platform matures.

 LDLARS · CELLEN H2 PARTNERSHIP